cohesity/cohesity-powershell-module/docs/cmdlets-reference/get-cohesityprotectionjobrun.md

 ```

 ### -ExcludeNonRestoreableRuns
 Filter out jobs runs that cannot be restored by setting this field.
-If not set, Runs without any successful object will be returned.
+If not set, runs without any successful object will be returned.

 ```yaml
 Type: SwitchParameter